ambit741235WHJR/Timetable-App/README.md

 ```
 git clone https://github.com/johndoe/Timetable-App
 ```
-   b) Navigate to the folder where you have downloaded the Source Code.
+3. Navigate to the folder where you have downloaded the Source Code.

 If you do not have Git installed:-
-2. a) Download the code from Code/Download ZIP.
+2. Download the code from Code/Download ZIP.
-   b) Extract and navigate to the folder where you have downloaded the Source Code.
+3. Extract and navigate to the folder where you have downloaded the Source Code.

 Next Steps:-
-3. Run the following command before working on this Repo (Any one)
+4. Run the following command before working on this Repo (Any one)
     INFO: If you have yarn installed, I would recommend using the 2nd Command otherwise you can go for 1st command if you have installed npm.
 NPM and node.js is required to run and check.
 ```
 npm install
 yarn add
 ```
-4. If you haven't installed expo-cli, install using this command:-
+5. If you haven't installed expo-cli, install using this command:-
 ```
 npm install -g expo-cli
 ```
-5. Open the Folder on any Code Editor (I recommend using VS Code).
+6. Open the Folder on any Code Editor (I recommend using VS Code).
-6. Run and test on your Mobile using this command: expo start
+7. Run and test on your Mobile using this command: expo start
     INFO: You need to be on the same network on mobile as it is on your PC/Laptop.

 After Modifying:-
 If you have downloaded using Git:-
-7. Commit the changes using this command:-
+8. Commit the changes using this command:-
 ```
 git add .
 git commit -m <commitmessage>